Identity: Assertive (-A) vs. Turbulent (-T)

 79% of those with the Turbulent trait say they think a lot about their regrets, compared to 42% of those with the Assertive trait.

-The Mind (Introversion and Extraversion) and Identity scales bookend our personality model.
+The Energy (Introversion and Extraversion) and Identity scales bookend our personality model.
 Together, they influence how we interact with our environments, including the people and the tasks within them.
 We call the four possible combinations of the two scales “Strategies” and you can find out more about them in the main theoretical article.
 But for now, let’s explore what the Identity scale looks like.

 Assertive (-A) Personality